grisaitis/grisait.is-copy/_posts/2019-01-21-online-markdown-editors-and-github-pages.md

 - A Google Docs-like interface
 	- Offline editing
 	- A good mobile app (or mobile-responsive site)
-	- Autosave (when I refresh the page, I should not lose my work)
+	- Autosave (e.g. refreshing the page doesn't lose your work)
 - Integration with GitHub
 - A LaTeX formula editor or syntax assistant

 In this post I explore some options, but be warned: **there doesn't seem to be a great markdown editor out there** with the features I think are crucial.
-The most popular free editors, after to some googling, seem to be prose.io, stackedit.io, and dillinger.io.
+The most popular free editors, after to some googling, seem to be [Prose.io](prose.io), [StackEdit.io](stackedit.io), and [Dillinger.io](dillinger.io).
 (Please comment below if you think I'm missing a big one.)
-I try out the first two, and also a Google Docs plugin for Pages that looked promising but...
+I tried out the first two, and also a Google Docs plugin for Pages that looked promising but...
 Well, you'll see. :)

 #### Gabriel: A Google Docs Extension for GitHub Pages
 My rating: **0 / 5**